jlolling/SAPRFCProxyServer/README.md

 ## Dependencies
 This service needs the sapjco3.jar and a native lib according to the system OS.

+This service requires now Java 17 or later!

 You can put both files into the folder of the saprfcproxyserver-{version}.jar.

 Please download both from the SAP support: [SAP JCo download](https://support.sap.com/en/product/connectors/jco.html)